netskink/gn_testy/src/mine3/README.md

 # Purpose

-This example builds a simple executable.
+This example builds a executable with a static library and a shared library (*.so).